SzilvasiPeter/pomodoro-svelte/README.md

 ## Emulate Azure Static Web Application locally

-Copy the connection string from one of the [supported database](https://learn.microsoft.com/en-us/azure/static-web-apps/database-overview#supported-databases) in Azure:
+Copy the connection string from one of the [supported database](https://learn.microsoft.com/en-us/azure/static-web-apps/database-overview#supported-databases) in Azure and set to the environment variable:

 ```bash
 export DATABASE_CONNECTION_STRING='<YOUR_CONNECTION_STRING>'